siriusdemon/Rare/note/volumn2.md

 + SXL / UXL: only in RV64, control UXLEN, SXLEN.
 In RV32, UXLEN = SXLEN = 32.
 + MPRV:  read-only if U-mode is not supported.
 When MPRV = 1, load and store memory addresses are translated and protected, and endianness is applied, as though the current privilege mode were set to MPP.
 Instruction address-translation and protection are unaffected by the setting of MPRV.

++ MXR: When MXR = 1, load readable and executable virtual memory will succeed.
+When MXR = 0, only load readable will succeed.
+Read-only if S-mode is not supported.

++ SUM: allow S-mode memory accesses to pages that are accessible by U-mode.
++ MBE / SBE / UBE: control the endianness of memory accesses other than instruction fetches.
+Instruction fetches are always little-endian.

 ### 4.1.7 Supervisor Exception Program Counter (sepc)